European Masters Programme in Software Engineering (EMSE) (until SS18)

-The European Master in Software Engineering program, complements the Master's programs of the department of computer science, and allows students to spend part of his/her master's degree program at a European university.
+The European Masters Programme in Software Engineering, complements the Master's programs of the department of computer science, and allows students to spend part of his/her master's degree program at a European university.

 The European Master in Software Engineering (EMSE) is an international master's program in cooperation with the departments of computer science of

 - Technical University of Kaiserslautern

 - Free University of Bozen/Bolzano, Italy